AriFordsham/GHCWiki/Errors-as-(structured)-values.md

 Later, we plan to get rid of warnings as a separate data type; instead they'll just be an `ErrMsg` with a `Severity` that says it's a warning.
+We can promote a warning to become an error, if necessary, by changing its severity.

 But meanwhile, `WarnMsg` will be a synonym for `ErrMsg ErrDoc` this entire time.

 (Another possible later plan would be to introduce subsystem specific warning types and apply a similar design as for errors, with a toplevel `GhcWarning` sum type and `WarningMessages` becoming `Bag (WarnMsg w)` in the general case, and with `w` instantiated to the appropriate type at use sites (`PsWarning`, `TcRnWarning`, `GhcWarning`, `Outputable w => WarnMsg w`).
 But that seems over-complicated compared to just getting rid of them.)

-# Future work

-The definition of `Messages` as a tuple of warnings and errors, where the formers can get "promoted" to the latters, seems a bit ad-hoc.
-It seems like a single bag would be simpler to deal with, and where a field in `ErrMsg` could store whether it describes a warning or error, with the promotion happening when appropriate by updating this field, for example.